January 25-26, 2019

-Venue: The American International School of Muscat, Oman
+Venue: American International School

 Schools consist of multiple communities of practice working simultaneously.
 These communities exist as grade-level or department teams, school divisions, school committees, professional learning communities, and other formats.
 Educators recognize the power of collaboration, desire more of it, and are benefiting from an increase in designated time for it, yet they are sometimes disappointed that what happens within a community is not as easy or purpose-driven as they imagine.

-This institute builds on participants’ current experiences within communities of practice and examines the principles and infrastructure of communities of practice that focus on student learning driven by educator learning.
-It offers an approach to strengthening and refining existing work within schools that falls under the umbrella of communities of practice to align the work communities undertake more closely with the core principles of communities of practice to achieve results for the school, division, individual members, and most importantly, students.
+This two-day institute builds on participants’ current experiences within communities of practice and examines the principles and infrastructure of communities of practice that focus on student learning driven by educator learning.
+It offers an approach to strengthening and refining existing work within schools that falls under the umbrella of communities of practice to align the work communities undertake more closely with the core principles of communities of practice to achieve results for the school, division, individual members, and most importantly students.

 The principles emphasize authentic problems of practice, professional learning, investigation, inquiry, experimentation, assessment using evidence from implementation, and ongoing evaluation of effectiveness.